FAQ

 Are previous studies of East Asia at a university level a precondition, or just desirable?

-When selecting the applicants, the EAST selection committee takes the following four selection criteria into account: (1) Academic performance in previous studies / a GPA of 3 or higher, (2) East Asia contents and relevance of previous degree studies, including exchange studies or work experience in East Asia, (3) knowledge of East Asian languages, verified appropriately (transcripts, certificates etc.), (4) self-introduction video and (5) letter of motivation.
+When selecting the applicants, the EAST selection committee takes the following selection criteria into account: (1) the East Asia contents of previous degree studies, (2) the disciplinary relevance of previous degree studies, (3) academic performance in previous studies/a GPA of 3 or higher, (4) knowledge of East Asian language(s), (5) self-introduction video and (6) motivation letter.

 I have a BA in Korean/Japanese/Chinese studies.
 Can my BA-level courses be included into the EAST degree?